CLAS Office of Communications

 The short answer is: no. The long answer is that the UConn Foundation maintains a comprehensive database of alumni and donor contact information on behalf of the University.
 As a result, the Foundation is the sole approved repository for alumni and donor information.
 This relationship was established to centralize record keeping, improve accuracy, and — most importantly — to ensure that legal privacy protections are maintained for alumni and donors.

 Departments should NOT keep contact lists or other alumni information.
 The Foundation will work with you to incorporate any information you have separately maintained into their existing database.
 You can easily request a contact list from the Foundation at any point.
-For more information, see the CLAS Alumni and Donor Engagement Guide or contact the CLAS Communications and Stewardship Manager.
+For more information, please contact the CLAS Communications and Stewardship Manager.

 This is a great idea!
 Departments can produce newsletters to connect directly with alumni of their programs.
 Any new print or electronic newsletter should conform to UConn brand standards and be produced with input from the CLAS Communications Office.

-Departments should contact the CLAS Director of Communications when developing, sending, or distributing a newsletter.
+Departments should contact the CLAS Associate Director of Communications to develop and distribute a newsletter.
 We will consult with you to establish your newsletter goals, determine its content and frequency, and liaise with the UConn Foundation to schedule and send it.

 Short answer: Call them back!
 Long answer: If you would like assistance in how to speak with reporters and/or how to handle a media request, please contact the Director of News and Information at University Communications.